sikygu/SUMMIT/README.md

 # SUMMIT

-This fork of EvoSuite extends the original tool with the MOGUL algorithm for test generation.
+This fork of EvoSuite extends the original tool with the SUMMIT algorithm for test generation.

-## Using MOGUL
+## Using SUMMIT

 1. Create a `src/main/resources/llm.properties` file with your API configuration:
    ```properties